-The 2022/23 Budget Report approved by Council in March 2022 presented a financial planning scenario which indicated a potential funding gap of £11.3m for 2023/24 rising to a cumulative gap of £33m by 2027/28.
+The 2022/23 Budget Report approved by Council in March 2022 presented a financial planning scenario which indicated a potential funding gap of £11.311m for 2023/24 rising to a cumulative gap of £32.995m by 2027/28.
 This is clearly a challenging position but one which also provides significant opportunities to look at how services are delivered by the Council and in conjunction with its partners.

-Over the last four years the Council has achieved £15m of savings with a further £2m approved for 2022/23.
-Continually achieving savings year on year is challenging, however in 2021/22 the Council achieved £1.8m (84.5%) of the £2.1m planned savings approved in the 2021/22 budget.
-As noted above, the Council still faces a significant funding gap of £33m over the next five years, with any unachieved savings and use of one off reserves adding pressure and increasing the gap in future years.
+Over the last 5 years the Council has approved £24m of savings with a further £2m approved for 2022/23.
+Continually achieving these savings year on year is challenging, however in 2021/22 the Council achieved £1.8m (84.5%) of the £2.1m planned savings approved in the 2021/22 budget.
+As noted above, the Council still faces a significant funding gap of £32.995m over the next five years, with any unachieved savings and use of one off reserves adding pressure and increasing the gap in future years.